 Short Term Health Insurance

-Short-term health insurance plans are simply health insurance plans designed to start quickly (many health insurers offer short term coverage to begin as soon as the next day after enrollment) and end in a shorter time span (as little as 1 month or up to 12 months).
+Short-term health insurance plans are simply health insurance plans designed to start quickly (as soon as the next day after enrollment) and end in a shorter time span (1-4 months).
 The health insurance coverage is simpler also, usually a deductible and coinsurance plan type without a lot of extras.

 Four Benefits of Short Term Health Insurance Plans to Keep in Mind